Erdubya/concert-tracker/README.md

 3. Navigate to the system in a web browser, and run the installation script using the database info from earlier.

 At this point, the system should be fully operational.

+# Bugs
+#### *Testing?
+What's that?*
+But seriously, I tried my best to test it out and make sure the system generally works.
+However, I can't catch them all, and I didn't put nearly enough time into error handling.

+If you find any bugs, please [report them](https://github.com/Erdubya/concert-tracker/issues) and I'll see what I can do.